nipafx/nipafx.dev/content/articles/2020-10-07-junit-pioneer-1-0.md

 ### System Properties and Environment Variables

-If your tests rely on specific values for system properties or environment variables or you want to verify that they correctly read them, `@ClearSystemProperty`, `@SetSystemProperty`, `@ClearEnvironmentVariable`, and `@ClearEnvironmentVariable` are there for you:
+If your tests rely on specific values for system properties or environment variables or you want to verify that they correctly read them, `@ClearSystemProperty`, `@SetSystemProperty`, `@ClearEnvironmentVariable`, and `@SetEnvironmentVariable` are there for you:

 ```java
 @ClearSystemProperty(key = "A")